-The Barrel vault or Tunnel vault is the simplest form of vault, consisting of a continuous surface of semicircular
+The Barrel vault or Tunnel vault is the simplest form of vault, consisting of a continuous surface of semicircular section.

-Gothic buildings often emphasizes verticality and light.
-They are bigger in overall size than the previous Romanesque buildings but feel lighter and somehow majestic.
-The intersection of 2 Barrel Vaults produces a Groin Vault (also sometimes known as a double barrel vault or cross vault).
+The intersection of 2 Barrel Vaults produces a Groin Vault (also sometimes known as a double barrel vault or cross yault).